SimonRafferty/Mach4-Serial-Pendant/README.md

 The Pendant I linked above has another, more subtle problem.
 It uses a Resistive Touch Screen.
 If you've ever tried to use a Resistive screen with wet fingers, you'll know it doesn't work!
 The moisture in your fingerprint continues to register as a finger!

 The answer is to use a Capacitive Touch Screen.
 Unfortunately, there are not many small, arduino friendly screens available!
 The one I eventually bought is called an H35B-IC.
 There are a few posts on line from people failing to make it work through poor documentation, librarys & software but with some help from the vendor on eBay, I did make it work.

+Easyest Installation on Mach4:

+If you've not added any macros / buttons to Mach4 yet & use the WX Screen Set, just take a take a copy of your original WX.set (just in case) and replace the original with the one here.
+It is the standard set with an extra button on the Jog Panel to enable the Pendant.
+You will need to put SerialDRO.lua in the modules folder and install the Arduino Serial Driver (from the Arduino IDE Download).

+Burn the Arduino Sketch (above) on to your Arduino Nano.
+When it's plugged in to any serial port, Mach4 will find it when the WX Screen loads.
+You'll need to re-load the screen if you unplug the Pendant.

 Bill of Materials: